Hamedasd/AML_HW01/README.md

 17-marzo-2020

 I yet again change the dxdy_hist function, according to the prof's instructions.
 Now, when running the best neighbour function for dxdy histograms, the results look perfect.
 Remember that with dxdy, the model is not color-biased but more like shape-biased.

+19-match-2020

+change a small isue at the comute histograms function, so it works with the  grayvalue normalized histogram. also added part 3.c, but not finished, it needs A LOT of time to run, at least  for  parameters that i experimented